boramalper/himawaripy/README.md

   -d DEADLINE, --deadline DEADLINE
                         deadline in minutes to download all the tiles, set 0 to cancel
-  --save-battery        stop updating on battery --output-dir OUTPUT_DIR
+  --save-battery        stop refreshing on battery --output-dir OUTPUT_DIR
-                        directory to save the temporary background image
+                        directory to save the temporary background image --dont-change         don't change the wallpaper (just download it)

 ```

 Most of the time himawaripy can accurately detect your timezone if you pass the flag `--auto-offset`, although you may